 - All-terrain vehicles, unless registered for private use

 Keep a complete copy of your biodiesel fuel tax reports and all records pertaining to your business for a minimum of four (4) years to support how you computed your tax liability [secs.78.66 and 78.70(7), Wis.
 Stats.].
-The required records include, but are not limited to, your purchases, receipts, inventories, sales ( whether taxale or exempt), distribution, and consumption of products.
+The required records include, but are not limited to, your purchases, receipts, inventories, sales (whether taxable or exempt), distribution, and consumption of products.
 Your records must be kept in a place and manner easily accessible for review by Department representatives.
-When records are not maintained, the Department presumes that all products you purchased or receieved are subject to tax without benefit of any deductions.
+When records are not maintained, the Department presumes that all products you purchased or received are subject to tax without benefit of any deductions.

 Wisconsin Department of Transportation:

 Interstate motor carriers must file quarterly interstate fuel tax reports with the Department of Transportation, reporting miles driven in Wisconsin, and fuel purchased in Wisconsin.
 Wisconsin is a member of the International Fuel Tax Agreement (IFTA).
 Mileage, fuel use, and fuel purchase information for other IFTA jurisdictions is also reported through the Department of Transportation.